symlex/symlex-core/README.md

 Web App Container
 -----------------

-As an alternative to Symfony bundles, `Symlex\Bootstrap\WebApps` is capable of running multiple apps based on `Symlex\Bootstrap\App` on the same Symlex installation:
+As an alternative to Symfony bundles, `Symlex\Kernel\WebApps` is capable of running multiple apps based on `Symlex\Kernel\App` on the same Symlex installation:

 ```php
 $app = new WebApps('web', __DIR__ . '/../app', false);